aptech/docs/docs/CR-loadd.rst

     :param dataset: name of dataset.
     :type dataset: string

-    :param varnames: `Formula string` indicating which variable names to load from the data set
+    :param varnames: `Formula string` indicating which variable names to load from the dataset

         E.g ``"."``, include all variables;